Minibuz/ChatAvion-Client/README.md

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the [MIT license](https://opensource.org/license/mit/).
+See the [LICENSE file](https://github.com/Minibuz/ChatAvion-Client/blob/main/LICENSE) for details.